 We offer our take on the classic old fashioned nutmeg cake donut.
 They are light, crisp on the outside, moist on the inside and finished with our signature coconut milk based fudge glazes.
-We use ingredients like local wholegrain flour, applesauce, soft brown sugar, sea salt and soy milk.
+We use ingredients like local wholegrain flour, applesauce, soft brown sugar, sea salt and coconut milk.
 Our donuts are dairy free and egg free and safe for those with those allergies.
 We use real fruit, gourmet teas, Fresh Ground Local Coffee, organic extracts and whole spices in all of our creations.
 We offer over 60 flavors and change our flavor set weekly in the cafe.
 We have classic flavors, seasonal flavors and signature creations.

 Why did you start Frickin' Delights Donuts?